Encephalitis Claims Lives of 53 Children in Bihar, 47 in Muzaffarnagar Alone

-New Delhi: The Acute Encephalitis Syndrome (AES) that broke out in Bihar on June 2 this year has claimed at least 47 lives of children in Muzaffarnagar so far.
+New Delhi: The Acute Encephalitis Syndrome (AES) that broke out in Bihar on June 2 this year has claimed at least 47 lives of children in Muzaffarpur so far.

-The death toll, announced by Dr, Shailesh Prasad Singh, a civil surgeon in the city, has increased by more than 15 in Muzaffarnagar as compared Wednesday’s count of 31.
+The death toll, announced by Dr, Shailesh Prasad Singh, a civil surgeon in the city, has increased by more than 15 in Muzaffarpur as compared to Wednesday’s count of 31.
 At the same time, the total number of deaths in the northern region of the state has crossed 53.

 Now, Union Health Minister Harsh Vardhan is scheduled to visit Bihar’s affected Muzaffarpur district on Thursday to take stock of the situation.